A man called 911 for help during a home invasion. Las Vegas police fatally shot him

-LAS VEGAS — (AP) — A Las Vegas man called for police help during a home invasion before an officer shot and killed him, according to authorities and 911 calls.
+LAS VEGAS — (AP) — A Las Vegas man called for police help during a home invasion before an officer fatally shot him, according to authorities and 911 calls.

 Koren identified the officer who shot Durham as Alexander Bookman, 26.